 - General principles: the fracture should be immobilised as soon as possible and potent analgesia given.
 Keep the patient comfortable and minimise any need for movement.
 Open fractures, those associated with a shoulder dislocation or combined with fracture in the forearm are a surgical emergency and an immediate orthopaedic opinion is necessary.

 - Most fractures are extra-articular and minimally displaced.

 - Up to 85% of proximal humeral fractures can be treated non-operatively.
 This involves the use of a sling or a shoulder immobiliser.
 A physiotherapy referral should be made.

 - If displaced, surgery may be needed but which surgical technique is used is controversial.
-Some advocate the use of conservative treatment for some displaced fractures.

 - Surgery involves either closed reduction with percutaneous fixation, open reduction and internal fixation, or proximal humeral head replacement.